 We believe what truly sets us apart is the deep learning that graduate students experience, relationships built with peers and faculty, our creation of an intentional culture and the direct engagement of place.

-Learn and Live in the Tetons
+Live and Learn in the Tetons

 Our program exists to develop effective place-based educators and equip them to become committed change-makers in their communities.